Workflow Operator on Discord

 DAG Run Notifications

-When the centralized event store is available (the default in both server and start-all modes), the bot starts a DAG run monitor that reads persisted DAG-run events and sends notifications.
-If the event store is disabled or unavailable, Discord chat works normally but DAG-run notifications stay disabled.
+When event tracking is available (the default in both server and start-all modes), the bot can send DAG-run notifications into Discord.
+If event tracking is unavailable, Discord chat still works; only automatic run notifications are skipped.

 Monitored statuses